Aaronovitch Administers the Hatchet

 How many dead Iraqis was a ‘reasonable’ figure to make it a good war?
 Aaronovitch didn’t say.
 But it definitely wasn’t the 655,000 to a million calculated by the Lancet and other epidemiological studies, all of which he dismissed.

 What authority did he have to question these methodologies?
 None, except for his own unwillingness to accept the horrific consequences of the war that he supported.

 That, and the fact that the Labour government also refused to accept them, despite the insistence of its own chief scientist that the methodologies used were ‘best practice.‘

 Before the Iraq war Aaronovitch said that he would never believe his government again if no WMD were found in Iraq.
 Yet even after no weapons were found, he has continued to defend the Iraq war and to support every war and proposed intervention since, because like Elvis Presley he just could not stop believin’ everything his government told him.

-And this is the man who now has the temerity to ridicule an MP who suggests that war is not the answer to the Middle East’s problems?
-This is the man who says that Lucas lacks the capacity for self-doubt or awareness of her own contradictions?
-And Lucas is supposed to be the naive ‘hippy’ wandering around her head in the clouds?
+And now he has the temerity to ridicule an MP who suggests that war is not the answer to the Middle East’s problems?
+And he is the one who says that Lucas lacks the capacity for self-doubt or awareness of her own contradictions?
+And Lucas is the naive ‘hippy’ wandering around her head in the clouds?

 You must be kidding.